sai9615/Multi-keyword-text-search-engine/Sai_Milind_Tammisetti_assign_5/README.md

-# CSX42: Assignment 4
+# CSX42: Assignment 5
-## Name:
+## Name: Sai Milind Tammisetti

 -----------------------------------------------------------------------
 -----------------------------------------------------------------------

 Following are the commands and the instructions to run ANT on your project.
-#### Note: build.xml is present in multiThreadedHS/src folder.
+#### Note: build.xml is present in troubleShootSearch/src folder.

 -----------------------------------------------------------------------
 ## Instruction to clean:

 ####Command:
-ant -buildfile multiThreadedHS/src/build.xml clean
+ant -buildfile troubleShootSearch/src/build.xml clean

 Description: It cleans up all the .class files that were generated when you compiled your code.